GoogleCloudPlatform/community/tutorials/bigtable-spark.md

           createtable $BIGTABLE_SPARK_WORDCOUNT_TABLE \
           "families=cf"

-1. Ensure that the table was created by running this command and looking for `wordcount`:
+1. To ensure that the table was created, run this command and look for `wordcount`:

         cbt \
           -project=$BIGTABLE_SPARK_PROJECT_ID \
           -instance=$BIGTABLE_SPARK_INSTANCE_ID \
           ls

-## Run the Wordcount example
+## Run the Wordcount job

 This section contains the Spark Wordcount job that you'll be running.
-After it has counted the words, it writes a row with the word as the key with a column count containing the number of occurrences.
+After the job has counted the words, it writes a row with the word as the key with a column count containing the number of occurrences.
 You can view the [full code on GitHub](https://github.com/GoogleCloudPlatform/java-docs-samples/blob/master/bigtable/spark/src/main/scala/example/Wordcount.scala).